nimroddanielmaayan/next.js-demo-2/notes.md

   needs its own instance of Node.js for server-side rendering and for server actions (which is what Next.js provides)

+- I should not use Next.js with Zustand until I check the implications of this.
+  In general, setting up an application with Next.js is something that "someone who knows what they're doing" should decide to do.
+The default for a React application should be a "regular\simple" React application, without Next

 ## The Basics

 ### Next.js Folder Structure